po1sigala/live/01-Class-Content/13-ORM/01-Activities/28-Stu_Mini-Project/README.md

   * Travellers have many locations, and locations have many travellers through trips (many-to-many association).

-  * Set the `unique` flag to `false` to avoid a SQL error when creating the many-to-many relationship, because travellers can take multiple trips, .
+  * Set the `unique` flag to `false` to avoid a SQL error when creating the many-to-many relationship, because travellers can take multiple trips.

 ## 📝 Notes